Alex Bregman Preview, Player Props: Astros vs. Mariners

-Alex Bregman, with a slugging percentage of .194 in his past 10 games -- including one home run -- will be in action for the Houston Astros against the Seattle Mariners, with George Kirby on the hill, September 26 at 10:05 PM ET.
+Alex Bregman, with a slugging percentage of .216 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the Seattle Mariners, with Bryce Miller on the mound, September 27 at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Mariners.
+In his most recent game he had a one-hit showing (1-for-5) against the Mariners.

 Sportsbook Promo Codes